What To Do On Your First Day in The Gym

 Self-explanatory, you don’t want to be laying or sitting in anybody else’s sweat puddle and they don’t want to sit in yours.

 Not only will you appear to be an upstanding gym patron, it's just a small act you can do to help out everyone else around you.

 This would be a most scarring thing to experience on your first day in the gym.

-I have never done it myself but, many times, I have heard the almighty crash and turned around to see the red-faced, horrified victim looking helpless in the aftermath.
+I have never done it myself but many times I have heard the mighty crash of plates hitting the ground and turned around to see the red-faced, horrified victim looking helpless in the aftermath.

 Not to mention it could also be very dangerous.